dengking/programming-language/docs/C++/Resource-management/Memory/Memory-error/Overflow/Stack-overflow/index.md

 On a C implementation with 8 byte [double-precision floats](https://en.wikipedia.org/wiki/Double-precision_floating-point_format), the declared array consumes 8 [mebibytes](https://en.wikipedia.org/wiki/Mebibytes) of data; if this is more memory than is available on the stack (as set by thread creation parameters or operating system limits), a stack overflow will occur.

 Stack overflows are made worse by anything that reduces the effective stack size of a given program.
 For example, the same program being run **without** multiple threads might work fine, but as soon as multi-threading is enabled the program will crash.
 This is because most programs with threads have less stack space per thread than a program with no threading support.
-Because kernels are generally multi-threaded, people new to [kernel](https://en.wikipedia.org/wiki/Kernel_(computer_science)) development are usually discouraged from using recursive algorithms or large stack buffers.[[7\]](https://en.wikipedia.org/wiki/Stack_overflow#cite_note-apple1-7)
+Because kernels are generally multi-threaded, people new to [kernel](https://en.wikipedia.org/wiki/Kernel_(computer_science)) development are usually discouraged from using recursive algorithms or large stack buffers.

-## See also